Jerry Blackwell: Reception and incidents

 Blackwell was also known for his feats of strength.
 One of the most famous, which he performed during interviews, was diving into a 2x4.

 While Blackwell was generally regarded as an easy wrestler to work with who was willing to sell his opponent's moves, he was involved in at least two matches in which his opponent was seriously injured.
 Mad Dog Vachon sustained three broken ribs and two broken vertebrae in a match with Blackwell and was unable to compete again for almost three years.
 The Crusher suffered nerve damage to his arm and was forced to take about a year off after Blackwell performed a move from the top rope and landed awkwardly on him.

 Death

 In later years, Blackwell suffered from health problems including diabetes, gangrene, and gout.
 He also suffered from personal losses, such as the death of his son, a subsequent divorce, and the loss of his business.
 Blackwell came close to death after kidney failure and pneumonia, and suffered several automobile accidents.

-In December 1994, Blackwell was injured in another automobile accident, and died on January 22, 1995, at the age of 45, due to complications from injuries sustained from the accident.
+In December 1994, Blackwell was injured in another automobile accident, and died on January 22, 1995, at the age of 45, due to complications from injuries sustained from it.